BE SURE TO CHECK OUT OUR SPONSORS WEBSITES!

 Players may be requested by the borrowing manager via e-mail or phone communications with the designated commissioner no sooner than after the Thursday game in the week preceding the week for which the borrowed player(s) are requested.

 The specific date or dates for which a borrowed player is requested.

 For each game the number of borrowed players being requested.

-For each game, a list of all the borrowing team’s missing players.
+For each game, a list of all the borrowing team’s missing players and their ratings.